 Being new in town can be challenging, and lonely.
-I’ve made the mistake of spending too much time unpacking and pulling the entire house together before I finally got out and started to get acclimated.
+I made the mistake of spending too much time unpacking and pulling the entire house together before I finally got out and started to get acclimated to my new place.
 At that point, I was exhausted and emotionally drained, and it pretty much sucked.

-Start with making the most of running out for food and household needs.
-Use sites like Yelp, TripAdvisor and anything local to find your favorite stores.
+Start with making the most of running errands.
+Use apps and sites like Yelp, TripAdvisor and anything local to find your favorite stores.
 Look for the local markets as well as big chains.
-And use these sites again later when looking for activities near you.
+And use them again later when looking for activities near you.

 Outings don’t have to be just about errands.
 Start scouting the area, look for restaurants, coffee, home décor and more.
-Extend your errands to include a stop, something that brings you joy, even if you’re eating out by yourself.
-You’re new in town and may (hopefully)discover that going alone can be more fun than unpacking at home.
+Extend your errands to include a stop, something that brings you joy, even if you eat out by yourself.
+You’re new in town and may (hopefully) discover that going alone can be more fun than unpacking at home.

 Make small talk with people you encounter, and at the very minimum, smile at people you pass.
 If it feels awkward, do it anyway.
 Whether you get to know the people you run into or not, most of these people are a part of your larger community.